 How are we doing?
 These indicators include private bioscience/life science sector establishments and employment based on standard industry categories.
-The four bio industry sub-sectors included in the bio/life science definition for these two indicators are (1) Research, Testing and Medical Laboratories, (2) Medical Devices and Equipment, (3) Drugs and Pharmaceuticals, and (4) Agricultural Feedstock and Chemicals.
+The four bio industry sub-sectors included in the bio/life science definition for these two indicators are (1) Research.
+Testing and Medical Laboratories, (2) Medical Devices and Equipment, (3) Drugs and Pharmaceuticals, and (4) Agricultural Feedstock and Chemicals.
 There is not a universally accepted definition of life sciences.
 The definition used for these indicators is based on one presented by Battelle Technology Partnership Practice because it is balanced between overly broad definitions and the relatively narrow approach employed by some.
 "Maryland has been a national leader since the earliest days of the life sciences field due to the state's perennial leading position in research and development."
 Over 1,700 private sector establishments are directly involved in life sciences work in Maryland, the fifth highest concentration in the U.S. Maryland's concentration of private life sciences employment is the ninth largest in the U.S. Maryland's concentration of research universities, Federal agencies, and several Fortune 500 corporations position Maryland as a national leader not only in life sciences but in the broader STEM (Science, Technology, Engineering, and Math) related industries.
-The Baltimore metro region ranks second out of the 51 largest metro areas in tech job growth, according to Forbes magazine.
+Maryland's position as a leading state (third in the nation) for STEM job concentration was confirmed by the 2012 Enterprising States rankings, showing that Maryland is home to a strong concentration of technology-based industries, which have helped Maryland become a center for academic and private-sector research and development.The Baltimore metro region ranks second out of the 51 largest metro areas in tech job growth, according to Forbes magazine.
 Since 2001, high-tech jobs in Baltimore have grown 18.6%, while traditional tech regions such as Silicon Valley have suffered significant job losses.
 Deloitte's 2011 Technology Fast 500 ranks the fastest growing technology, media, telecommunications, life sciences and clean technology companies in North America based on percentage fiscal year revenue growth from 2006 to 2010.
 Maryland is home to 18 of the companies, up from 17 in 2010.
-Five companies on the list received investment financing from the Maryland Department of Business and Economic Development.
+Five companies on the list received investment financing from the Maryland Department of Business and Economic Development.52